mathquill/mathquill/README.md

 [pjs]: https://github.com/jayferd/pjs

-`tree.js` defines the abstract classes for the JS objects that make up the virtual math DOM tree.
+`tree.js` defines the abstract classes for the JS objects that make up the edit tree.

 * A `Node` is a node in the tree.
 * A `Point` is a position between two nodes, or at the beginning or end